griga23/shoe-store/lab1.md

  - Attendees with Lastname first Letter S-Z working in region `eu-west-1`
      * Flink SQL Pool in `eu-west-1`

+### Create Flink Compute Pool
-Create Flink Compute Pool in environment `handson-flink` Go back to environment `handson-flink` and choose `Flink (preview)` Tab.
+Create a Flink Compute Pool in environment `handson-flink`.
+Now go back to environment `handson-flink` and choose the `Flink (preview)` Tab.
 From there we create a new compute pool:
-* choose AWS region (remember the Lastname Rule), click `continue` and
+* choose AWS region (remember the Lastname rule above), click `continue` and
 * enter Pool Name: `cc_flink_compute_pool` with 5 Confluent Flink Units (CFU) and
 * click `Continue` button and then `Finish`.
 The pool will be provisioned and ready to use in a couple of moments.